Pain relief for farm animals comes in two categories – local anaesthetics and Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).

-It is safest and least stressful to disbud calves by 4 weeks old, using local anaesthetic to block the cornual nerve (see picture).
+It is safest and least stressful to disbud calves by 4 weeks old, using local anaesthetic to block the cornual nerve.
 For larger horns in older animals, an additional injection of local anaesthetic at the back of the horn, where another nerve develops with age, is beneficial.

-Local anaesthetic wears off within a few hours, potentially leaving the animal in pain for up to a few days after the procedure.
+Local anaesthetic wears off within a few hours.
+This potentially leaves the animal in pain for up to a few days after the procedure.

 Why Give Pain Relief?

-Apart from the welfare benefits, cattle that are not in pain eat and drink more and grow faster because their feed efficiency is better.
+Welfare benefits aside, cattle that are not in pain, eat and drink more and grow faster because their feed efficiency is better.

-Dehorning larger growing animals may have a greater impact on their growth rates as it is more of an ordeal than removing horn buds, so removing larger horns should not be routine.
+Dehorning larger growing animals may have a greater impact on their growth rates as it is more of an ordeal than removing horn buds.
+Removing larger horns should not be routine.